roasted brussels sprouts with balsamic and thyme

 Menu Ideas For This Recipe

-And to really take that meal to the next level add in these Salt and Vinegar Smashed Sweet Potatoes by Allergylicious.
-Seriously… brussels, sweet potatoes and pork chops… dinner is served!
+- And to really take that meal to the next level add in these Salt and Vinegar Smashed Sweet Potatoes by Allergylicious.
+Seriously… Brussels, sweet potatoes and pork chops… dinner is served!

-More Roasted Vegetable Recipes
+More Recipes for Roasted Vegetable Side Dishes

 - This is surprisingly easy, but full of flavor: Roasted Cauliflower with Curry.

 - In this recipe for Roasted Carrots they can be made with or without Onions.
 They go with everything!
+Or for an even easier option, these Roasted Baby Carrots are easy to toss into the oven with no prep work.

 - These Roasted Green Beans with Almonds are classic and elegant!

 - Try making Roasted Broccoli with Cauliflower with Cheese too!
+Or another version is our Roasted Broccoli with Lemon, Garlic and Almonds.

 - These Roasted Parsnips and these Roasted Turnips are both great ways to use underappreciated root veggies.